misto/imap-feeder/README.txt

   $ gem install imap-feeder

-After that, you should have the gem installed and you can copy the settings.rb.example file from the installation directory to the place from where you want to run the script.
-You'll need a configuration file, another one to hold a list of all your feeds' urls and a temporary file to hold state information about the processed feeds.
+To run imap-feeder, you'll need a configuration file, another one to hold a list of all your feeds' urls and a temporary file to hold state information about the processed feeds.

-Please edit the settings-file accordingly to the instructions in it.
-You have to change at least the imap connection strings and the directory.
+I personally put them all in a hidden directory in my home:

+  $ mkdir ~/.imap-feeder
+  $ cd ~/.imap-feeder

-Next we need a list of all the urls of the blogs you want imap-feeder to check.
+Now we need a list of all the urls of the blogs you want imap-feeder to check.
 Run imap-feeder -n to create an empty file or with the name of an OPML file as argument.
 For example, the following creates the "feeds.yml" file with all the feeds from "feeds.opml" and uses the "feeds" folder as root in your inbox to store them